 I'm looking for

-The Leadership, Engagement, and Action in Diversity (LEAD) Program is a six-month mentored pipeline opportunity created by the SGO Committee on Diversity, Inclusion and Health Equity (DIHE).
-The LEAD program offers Underrepresented in Medicine (URiM) trainees sponsorship, resources, and a network to support their development as future gynecologic oncologists.
+The Leadership, Engagement, and Action in Diversity (LEAD) Program is a six-month mentored pathway opportunity created by the SGO Committee on Diversity, Inclusion and Health Equity (DIHE).
+In it’s third year, the LEAD program offers Underrepresented in Medicine (URiM) trainees sponsorship, resources, and a network to support their development as future gynecologic oncologists.

 The Association of American Medical Colleges definition of underrepresented in medicine is: